erenfro/homelab-flux/README.md

-# Psi-Jack's HomeLab Kubernetes cluster backed by Flux, GitOps and BGP
+# Psi-Jack's HomeLab Kubernetes cluster backed by Flux, GitOps and (not BGP)

 <div align="center">